ayohae/cemplox/README.md

   install to path with cargo install --path /path/to/repo_directory

-  then run as a normal command line utility: cemplox --words <file>
+  then run as a normal command line utility: cemplox --file <file>

   OR